ECTS

 Presentation

-The Microbiology course in the Life Sciences bachelor's degree is a multi-disciplinary scientific program focusing on microorganisms in the broadest sense (prokaryotes, viruses, eukaryotic microorganisms).
-Their structures and functions will be studied in depth, as will their mode of multiplication.
-Genetics, the molecular mechanisms involved and their regulation will be examined for the different microorganisms.
+The Microbiology track of the Life Sciences bachelor's degree is a multidisciplinary scientific program focused on the study of microorganisms in the broad sense (prokaryotes, viruses, eukaryotic microorganisms).
+Students will gain in-depth knowledge of their structures and functions, as well as how they reproduce.
+Genetics, the molecular mechanisms involved, and their regulation will be examined for different microorganisms.

-Their role in the environment and the different modes of interaction between microorganisms and their hosts will be discussed.
-Their use in biotechnology, their impact on animal and plant pathology and their interactions with immune defense mechanisms will be studied.
+Their roles in the environment and the different modes of interaction between microorganisms and their hosts will be discussed.
+Their use in biotechnology, their impact on animal and plant pathology, and their interactions with immune defense mechanisms will be studied.

-This "Microbiology" pathway is designed to show the great diversity of the microbial world and the many applications of this discipline, particularly in the fields of health and the environment.
+This "Microbiology" course aims to show the great diversity of the microbial world and the many applications of this discipline, particularly in the fields of health and the environment.

 80%